gnocchixyz/gnocchi/README.rst

 .. image:: doc/source/_static/gnocchi-logo.png

-Gnocchi is a multi-tenant timeseries, metrics and resources database.
+Gnocchi is an open-source, multi-tenant timeseries, metrics and resources database.
 It provides an `HTTP REST`_ interface to create and manipulate the data.
 It is designed to store metrics at a very large scale while providing access to metrics and resources information and history.

 You can read the full documentation online at http://gnocchi.xyz.